 Before we could ever say hello I loved the idea of you.

-I loved the thought of each of your lives entwined with ours2,
+I loved the thought of your life entwined with ours,

 Joined in destiny and love and heartache and joy.

-Sparks of the Divine, I fathered your beginnings3,
+Sparks of the Divine, I fathered your beginnings,

 Nurtured you with my own soul;